joshiprem2004-ui/PowerBI-Sales-Performance-Dashboard/README.md

-# Power BI Sales Performance Dashboard
+# Mobile Sales Performance Dashboard

 ## 📌 Project Overview
 This project is an interactive Power BI dashboard built to analyze mobile phone sales performance across Indian cities.
 It provides a clear view of revenue, sales trends, and customer behavior.